harishkannarao/gradle-spring-boot/README.md

     ./gradlew clean bootRun

-Open the app in the browser
+Open the urls in the browser

     http://localhost:8081